Neil1977/FRONT-END-PROJECT/README.md

 #Tier 7 - Accessibility
 Using the Lighthouse feature of Chrome-based browsers, verify your Accessibility is in the Green!
-Need to cover this learning in coding rooms also wk6 (see task 8 above)

 Potential barriers: Me and my brain!